wjbeksi/cwseg/README.md

     $ python html_feeder.py -l lex_dict.p -m 16 -d html_files

-where 'lex_dict.p' is the name of the lexicon dictionary, '16' is the maxium word length, and 'html_files' is a directory of crawled HTML files containing Chinese text.
+where 'lex_dict.p' is the name of the lexicon dictionary, '16' is the maximum word length, and 'html_files' is a directory of crawled HTML files containing Chinese text.